Intelligent-Silicon/AutoUnattend/windowsPE.md

 Windows Preinstallation Environment (Windows PE) is a small operating system where settings for the installed copy of Windows and WinPE are set, like display resolutions, disk partitions, installation partition, licence keys and specific commands.

 To add out-of-box, boot-critical drivers during an unattended installation, you must make sure that the boot-critical driver is available on preinstallation media.
-Boot critical drivers will include drivers for Raid controller, to configure the raid drives before windows can be installed.
-In practice this is typically needed for servers and high end desktops.
+Boot critical drivers will include drivers for Raid controllers, to configure the raid drives before windows can be installed.
+In practice this is typically needed for servers and high end desktops which is beyond the scope of this repo.

 If you need windows to connect to network shares and/or online sites, network drivers will also need to be installed from the windowsPE pass as well.
 Adding boot critical drivers for raid controllers or network drivers is beyond the scope of this repo.
 This repo is geared for installing windows in an offline situation for your typical desktop or laptop.